By: Kristin Bourne

 In addition to all of that, Chef Dale Carty has a wonderful bar & lounge area that serves up a delicious tapas menu.

 The tapas menu includes items that are a chip off of the old block... the old block being Chef Dale and his talent for blending local items and flavors in his entrees.

-The cocktail menu also is reading like a winner!
-This cocktail sounded especially good: The "Soda Pop Light & Refreshing" which is Stoli Vanilla, Ginger Ale, and Fresh Lime.
+The cocktail menu is also a winner!
+This cocktail sounds especially good: The "Soda Pop Light & Refreshing" which is Stoli Vanilla, Ginger Ale, and Fresh Lime.